DomiKamu/OhmerPrems/docs/modules/FranKe/Manual.md

 On new instance of _FranKe_ module in your rack, standalone (internal) clock is automatically defined as **2Hz (120 BPM)**, as default setting, until the CLOCK input jack will register a new frequency (from external clock source).

 :warning: Standalone (internal) module's frequency/tempo can't be set manually!

-However, clocking informations can be displayed from module's SETUP (over TRACK 3 display):
+Current clock/tempo informations can be displayed from module's SETUP, on TRACK 3 display (shown by following animation):

 ![](_img/AnimFranKeClocking.gif)